01Objectives

 Yet pressure on growth was rising.
 Customer acquisition costs increased while lifetime value remained flat.
 Despite intense activity across marketing, product, engineering, and customer success, the economics did not materially improve.

 The Chief Growth Officer oversaw most commercial and product functions.
-The early assumption was simple.
-If results were not moving, the product strategy likely needed refinement.
+The early assumption was simple: if results were not moving, the product strategy likely needed refinement.

 We were brought in under that premise.